 Violation 37 – Turbidity exceeding 20 percent or more above background levels (CGP Section VI.
 Subdivision C and Basin Plan Section 3.3.17)

 CGP Section VI, subdivision C, requires that dischargers ensure that storm water discharges and authorized non-storm water discharges do not contain pollutants that cause or contribute to an exceedance of any applicable water quality objectives or water quality standards contained in a Statewide Water Quality Control plan, the California Toxics Rule, the National Toxics Rule, or the applicable Regional Water Board’s Water Quality Control Plan.
 The Regional Water Board’s Basin Plan Section 3.3.17 requires turbidity to not exceed 20 percent or more above naturally occurring background levels.
-The Discharger exceeded this objective, violating the CGP, on 33 days between November 29, 2018 through May 19, 2019.
+The Discharger exceeded this objective, violating the CGP, on 33 days between November 29, 2018 and May 19, 2019.

 Step 1.
 Potential for Harm for Discharge Violations